withastro/docs/src/pages/en/guides/markdown-content.md

 A typical layout for Markdown pages includes:

-1. the `content` prop to access the Markdown or MDX page's frontmatter and other data.
+1. The `content` prop to access the Markdown or MDX page's frontmatter and other data.
+See [Markdown layout props](#markdown-layout-props) for a complete list of props available.
-2. a default [`<slot />`](/en/core-concepts/astro-components/#slots) to indicate where the page's Markdown content should be rendered.
+2. A default [`<slot />`](/en/core-concepts/astro-components/#slots) to indicate where the page's Markdown content should be rendered.

 ```astro /(?<!//.*){?content(?:\\.\w+)?}?/ "<slot />"
 ---